Trevor Lawrence Player Prop Bets for NFL Week 8 | Jacksonville vs. Seattle 10/31/2021

 Season Stats

-- He has added 121 rushing yards on 26 carries (plus two touchdowns), averaging 20.2 yards per game.
+- He has tacked on 121 rushing yards on 26 carries (plus two touchdowns), averaging 20.2 yards per game.

-- The Jaguars, who rank 29th in the NFL in points scored, have attempted a pass 60.5% of the time while running the ball 39.5% of the time.
+- The Jaguars, who rank 29th in the NFL in points scored, have dropped back to pass 60.5% of the time while running the football 39.5% of the time.

 - Lawrence accounts for 42.2% of his team's red zone plays, with 19 of his 216 pass attempts coming from inside the opponent's 20-yard line.